prayerappcnc/mantra-dhyan-privacy-policy/index.md

                 <li>Ads are filtered to remove irrelevant or inappropriate content</li>
                 <li>We aim to show family‑friendly advertisements</li>
                 <li>AdMob may collect device identifiers and anonymous data to serve ads</li>
+                <li>Google AdMob may collect the Advertising ID (AAID/IDFA) to provide personalized or non‑personalized ads.
+Users can opt out of personalized ads from their device settings.</li>
+                <li>For iOS devices, the app may request permission to track activity across apps and websites to deliver relevant ads (App Tracking Transparency).
+Users may decline this request and continue to use the app normally.</li>
             </ul>
         <p>⚠️ While we take steps to ensure ad relevance and safety, we are not responsible for ad content provided by third‑party networks.
 However, we welcome user feedback and will take prompt action if inappropriate ads are reported.</p>
         </li>